 Here are a few ideas:

 - Hold a virtual press conference with your county’s public health director, county commissioners and small business owners to discuss the effects of the COVID-19 pandemic and what your county is doing to mitigate the public health and economic crisis

 - Offer a virtual tour for reporters of your public health department and the coronavirus vaccine rollout

-- Issue a press release on the need for additional aid to your county in the next coronavirus relief package in Congress
+- Issue a press release on how your county is investing federal coronavirus relief funding

 - America needs frontline heroes and services at the county level to win the war against COVID-19.